2014 Craft Awards

 Any big change in a successful festival can be a risky proposition, and this move is not an exception.
 The fest will incur costs at the new site that it didn't have to deal with at the old site.
 Plus, moving to the river compels us to find performers that are suited to this new, majestic location.
 Sometimes that takes money, too.

 We are working with our fiscal agent, Great River Festival of the Arts, and we are reaching out to our long-time sponsors to make sure we have their continued support.
-We will be looking for additional partners, particularly businesses close to the new site.
-A winter view of Riverside Park from accross the Mississippi.
 But we will also depend on our loyal fest attendees to step up with some extra help.
 Now is a good time to make a donation to the Great River Folk Festival: all donations go directly into the cost of putting on the festival: paying for musicians and sound engineers or tents or fences or port-a-johns.